Carl Johan Wachtmeister

+Early life

+Wachtmeister was born on 1 February 1903 in Skövde, Sweden, the son of lieutenant colonel, count Fredrik Wachtmeister and his wife Greta Lindström.

 Career

-Wachtmeister was born on 1 February 1903 in Skövde, Sweden, the son of lieutenant colonel, count Fredrik Wachtmeister and his wife Greta Lindström.
-He was commissioned as an officer after graduating from the Royal Military Academy in 1925 with the rank of fänrik.
+Wachtmeister was commissioned as an officer after graduating from the Royal Military Academy in 1925 with the rank of second lieutenant.
 He attended the Royal Central Gymnastics Institute from 1928 to 1930 and the Royal Swedish Army Staff College from 1937 to 1939.
 Wachtmeister was promoted to ryttmästare in the Life Regiment Hussars (K 3) in 1940 and to captain of the General Staff Corps in 1942.
 He then served as Aide-de-camp to His Majesty the King Gustaf V from 1942 to 1950.

 Wachtmeister was promoted to major in 1944 and he became major of the General Staff Corps in 1946.
-He served as chief of staff of the IV Military Area from 1946 to 1949 and became lieutenant colonel of General Staff Corps in 1948 and of Hälsinge Regiment (I 14) in 1949.
+He served as chief of staff of the IV Military District from 1946 to 1949 and became lieutenant colonel of General Staff Corps in 1948 and of Hälsinge Regiment (I 14) in 1949.
 Wachtmeister was promoted to colonel in the cavalry and appointed regimental commander of Norrland Dragoon Regiment (K 4) in 1952.
 Five years later, Wachtmeister was appointed Commendant of Stockholm and Defence District Commander for Stockholm Defence District (Fo 44).
 He attended the Swedish National Defence College in 1958 and served as Defence District Commander until 1963 when he retired from the Swedish Armed Forces.
 Wachtmeister then worked as an expert i preparedness issues from 1963 to 1981.

 He was chairman of the Swedish Fencing Association (Svenska Fäktförbundet) from 1948 to 1952.
 He competed in the team sabre event at the 1936 Summer Olympics.